 Tasnim Hossain is a director, playwright, dramaturg and screenwriter.
 She is the current Resident Director at Melbourne Theatre Company.

-In 2022, she directed Sweat (VCA), How I Learned to Drive (NIDA) and co-adapted and dramaturged Burn Witch Burn (fervour.).
+In 2022, Tasnim directed Sweat (VCA), How I Learned to Drive (NIDA) and co-adapted and dramaturged Burn Witch Burn (fervour.).
 She won the 2022 Sydney Theatre Award for Best Direction of an Independent Production for Yellow Face (Dinosaurus Productions/KXT) and was shortlisted for the 2022 Griffin Award for her script Bombay Takeaway.

 Tasnim is a co-recipient of the Create NSW-Hayes Theatre NSW Musical Theatre Fellowship with Vidya Makan, through which she is currently writing the book for a new musical, and has completed commissions for Nautanki Theatre Company and for the Q Theatre at the Joan Sutherland Performing Arts Centre.
 She collaborated with the composer, Corrina Bonshek, on a new Australian art song for Blush Opera’s 12 THREADS project.

-Tasnim has toured solo works, Boys Light Up, Letters to John and Zak and Reefa’s Bollywood Funeral, to a range of festivals, including Griffin Theatre’s Batch Festival in Sydney, Fringe World in Perth, You Are Here in Canberra, and Crack Theatre Festival in Newcastle.
+Tasnim has toured solo works, Boys Light Up, Letters to John and Zak and Reefa’s Bollywood Funeral, to festivals around Australia, including Griffin Theatre’s Batch Festival in Sydney, Fringe World in Perth, You Are Here in Canberra, and Crack Theatre Festival in Newcastle.

 Tasnim was a creator, writer, and actor for Carpark Clubbing (ABC iView), which won Best in Writing at Stareable Fest and Best Ensemble at Die Seriale.